ten-protocol/go-ten/design/Events_design.md

 #### All events are public by default

-This is not possible as it breaks the most fundamental contact, the `ERC20`, which contains the `Transfer` event.
+This is not possible as it breaks the most fundamental contract, the `ERC20`, which contains the `Transfer` event.
 If all events were public by default then, we either break the ERC20 api by removing the event, or we lose privacy

 #### Add a third visibility rule giving the signer of the transaction total visibility